CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Windows.md

 ![](img/Cert_valid.png)

-To fully trust an organizational certificate issues from a certificate authority (CA) and to avoid browswer trust warnings, add the certificate to the trust store.
+To fully trust an organizational certificate issues from a certificate authority (CA) and to avoid browser trust warnings, add the certificate to the trust store.
 Ensure server is restarted to complete incorporation.